Cities Try Convincing Amazon They're Ready For Its New Headquarters

 "The local antipathy toward the company was summed up in graffiti that recently appeared on the wall of a busy downtown traffic tunnel: an expletive before the last name of Mr. Bezos."

 The communities seeking HQ2 aren't likely to be naive about what happens when a city gets flooded with thousands of high-net-worth office workers.
-But in the heat of a bidding war, none of the economic-development officials interviewed by NPR said that anyone on their team has suggested to avoid the bid because of potential negatives.
+But in the heat of a bidding war, none of the economic development officials interviewed by NPR said that anyone on their team has suggested avoiding the bid because of potential negatives.

-Of course, bidding for Amazon isn't like bidding for the Olympics — the Games come and go, the corporate headquarters stay — but Atlanta's Robinson said his city definitely learned a useful lesson from hosting the 1996 Games.
+Of course, bidding for Amazon isn't like bidding for the Olympics — the games come and go; the corporate headquarters stays — but Atlanta's Robinson said his city definitely learned a useful lesson from hosting the 1996 Games.

 Amazon By The Numbers